nttgermany/PVAinaday-documentation/docs/index.md

 ### disclamer
 [legal](https://services.global.ntt/de-de/legal)

-the domain "bot-in-a-day.de" is registered by [Holger Imbery](https://the.cognitiveservices.ninja/about/)  and NTT Germany is using it for "NTT Germanys - PVA in a Day" Sessions.
+the domain "bot-in-a-day.de" is registered (Registrant) by [Holger Imbery](https://the.cognitiveservices.ninja/about/) and NTT Germany is using it for "NTT Germanys - PVA in a Day" Sessions.